-At the time of admission and enrollment, students select a primary modality (online or on-ground) that indicates their preference for taking the majority of their courses online or on-ground.
-Although students may take courses in either modality, students may find it necessary to change their primary modality selection.
-International students should only choose on-ground as their primary modality.
+At the time of admission and enrollment, students select a primary modality (online or oncampus) that indicates their preference for taking the majority of their courses online or oncampus.
+Although students may have the option to take courses in either modality, students may find it necessary to change their primary modality selection.
+International students should only choose on-campus as their primary modality.